First, install the WaveFile gem.

 Buffer consists of two parts: an array of samples, and a

-Format instance that describes the sample format (since it might not be possible to determine just by looking at the raw samples).
+Format instance that describes the sample format (since it’s not necessarily possible to determine just by looking at the raw samples).
 For example, the sample array in a

 Buffer read out of a mono 8-bit PCM file (in which each sample is an integer between 0 and 255) might look like this: